 Do Away with Digging

 There’s no doubt that digging can make your dog happy, but it can be a nightmare for homeowners who constantly need to fill in dangerous holes or clear up dirt brought in from muddy paws.
-With an artificial lawn, your dog won’t be able to dig up half the lawn while your back is turned to make a cup of tea.
+With dog-friendly synthetic grass, your dog won’t be able to dig up half the lawn while your back is turned to make a cup of tea.

 Easy to Maintain